BMT and Cellular Therapy Survivorship Program

 Annual survivorship visit

 During your annual visit, your provider will review your current quality of life, including mood, overall energy and sexual health, and discuss any concerns you may have.
 You will receive a complete physical exam.
-Your survivorship care team will provide the results to your primary care doctor.
+Your BMT and cellular therapy survivorship care team will provide the results to your primary care doctor.

-We also provide education about your treatment, possible short- and long-term effects, and how to identify and manage complications.
+We also provide education about your treatment, possible short- and long-term side effects, and how to identify and manage complications.
 Your care team will watch for cancer recurrence and manage your treatment side effects.

 Your annual survivorship visits include: